 Similar riding breeches or winter hunting pants such as Mackinaw breeches had lace-up cuffs or ribbed knit cuffs.
 They fit close to the leg so that tall boots could be worn over them.

 Playing and watching sports was usually an upper-class activity.
 You would not see lower and middle classes wearing knickers.
 Instead, they wore casual long pants in the same shape as suit trousers but with more variety of materials.
-Wool serge, tweed, corduroy, duck cloth, worsted cotton, whipcord, serge, flannel, linen and moleskin.
-Primary colors were brown, grey, or navy and in the summer khaki, tan, ivory, and white.
+Wool serge, tweed, corduroy, duck cloth, worsted cotton, whipcord, serge, flannel, linen, and moleskin were the main fabrics.
+Primary colors were brown, grey, or navy.
+Summer introduced khaki, tan, ivory, and white.

-Many wool fabrics had a chalk stripe, a light colored vertical striping in the material.
+Many wool fabrics had chalk stripes, a light colored vertical striping, in the material.
 Stripes added a hint of color and excitement to an otherwise unnoticeable garment.
 Young men embraced bold stripes, check, herringbone, plaid, and windowpane fabrics.
-As the decade wore on the variety of textures and colors expanded quickly.
+As the decade wore on, the variety of textures and colors expanded quickly.
 These were sewn into informal weekday suits but mostly as weekend lounge suits and separates.

-In summer, men’s 1910s suits and trousers lighten up with colors to match the season.
-Light blue, green, grey, tan, ivory, and white dominated upper-class summer wardrobes during leisurely pursuits such as vacationing to a beach or seaside resort, picnicking, taking a cruise, yachting, or playing summer sports: golf, tennis, cricket and polo.
+In summer, men’s 1910s suits and trousers lightened up with colors to match the season.
+Light blue, green, grey, tan, ivory, and white dominated upper-class summer wardrobes.
+These light colors were worn during leisurely pursuits such as vacationing to a beach or seaside resort, picnicking, taking a cruise, yachting, or playing summer sports such as golf, tennis, cricket, and polo.

-Wearing white was an especially high-class fashion because they could afford servants to clean them.
+Wearing white was an especially high-class fashion because it meant they could afford having servants to clean them.
 White beach cloth or Palm Beach fabric was the latest and greatest material to come over from India.
-Breathable, light and usually white it was perfect for tropical climates and hot summers at the beach.
-Plam beach suits were usually paired with pants however some long shorts were spotted at high-end resorts in 1918.
-A coordinating vest was worn in the city but avoided in the country or on vacation.
+Breathable, light, and usually white, it was perfect for tropical climates and hot summers at the beach.
+Palm beach suits were usually paired with pants, however some long shorts were spotted at high-end resorts in 1918.
+A coordinating vest was worn in the city, but avoided in the country or when on vacation.

-The jacket could be removed revealing a soft white or striped oxford or sport shirt with sleeves rolled up, belt, colorful tie or bow tie, white socks, and white suede or leather oxford shoes.
+The jacket could be removed, revealing a soft white or striped Oxford or sport shirt with the sleeves rolled up and a belt, colorful tie or bow tie, white socks, and white suede or leather Oxford shoes.
 This was the ultimate summer casual style for men.

 Men’s ties were usually worn with most casual suits and sport/golf outfits.
-The bow tie was a popular and fun option as well as skinny silk or knit tie ties in solid or stripes.
+The bow tie was a popular and fun option, as well as skinny silk or knit tie ties in solid or stripes.
 Regular ties with a four in hand knot were also an option.
-Popular colors were jewel tones, thin stripes, paisley, polka dots and some very funky swirls that seem almost modern art or at least art deco inspired.
+Colors were mainly jewel tones in popular patterns such as thin stripes, paisley, polka dots, and some very funky swirls that seem almost modern art or at least Art Deco inspired.
 See pictures of ties here.

 The white madras sports shirt was the only true casual shirt, outside of the neglige or flannel work shirt.
-It was short sleeved, loose, button-down shirt with a wide open fold down sailor collar and a single chest pocket.
-The madras material was similar to muslin cotton with a light open weave, developed in Indian to be comfortable in the hot and humid climate.
+It was short sleeved, loose, button-down shirt with a wide open fold-down sailor collar and a single chest pocket.
+The madras material was similar to muslin cotton with a light open weave, developed in India to be comfortable in the hot and humid climate.
 I have seen quite a few of these shirts worn by tennis players.

 The sweater became a replacement for stiff jackets.
-In fact, they were called sweater coats (button down caridgan style), cardigan jackets, or knit coat (pullover style.)
+In fact, they were called sweater coats (button down cardigan style), cardigan jackets, or knit coat (pullover style).
 Some were designed after the Norfolk jacket and were worn for any sport or leisure activity where a Norfolk suit was normally worn.

-For civilians, color was added to previously drab monotone sweater coats (cardigans.)
+For civilians, color was added to previously drab monotone sweater coats (cardigans).
 Both pullovers with large round collars and sweater coats with a shawl or big round collar came in rich colors- navy blue, grey, olive, brown, maroon, and two-tone stripes or contrasting trim.
-Young men replaced stiff jackets on the golf course with pullover sweaters and skiers took to wearing brightly colored sweaters and blanket cloth coats on the slopes.
+Young men replaced stiff jackets on the golf course with pullover sweaters, and skiiers took to wearing brightly colored sweaters and blanket cloth coats on the slopes.
 With these changes, knitwear moved from purely utilitarian underwear to fashionable clothing.